Thenafi/meeseeks/README.md

 - **How to use the import/export option?**

 To use the import/export option, create a new user first.
 Then go to the Import/Export page and provide your user details.
 Your old/copyable user data will be added to your new account.
-Save it with your password.
+Save it with your new account's password.

 - **What are the best settings?**